Seirdy/seirdy.one/content/posts/website-best-practices.md

 <figcaption itemprop="caption">

 Infinite-scroll means that accidental navigation to a link results in losing your place.
-From [xkcd](https://xkcd.com/1309/ "{itemprop='url'}").
+From <a itemprop="url" href="https://xkcd.com/1309/">xkcd</a>

 </figcaption>
 {{< /transcribed-image-figure >}}